Radium-F/HellsGate/README.md

    original authors.<br>
    I did this for learning purpose, I prefer modification to understand technique in detailed form.<br>
-   And finial words this code is not enough to bypass modern-day EDR/AV you have to comeup with new ideas like Encryption , obfuscation etc<br>
+   And final words this code is not enough to bypass modern-day EDR/AV you have to comeup with new ideas like Encryption , obfuscation etc<br>